svc333/overview/glossary/index.md

 ### file share
 {: #x2022902}

-In the {{site.data.keyword.cloud_notm}} environment, a persistent storage system where users store and share files.
+In the IBM cloud environment, a persistent storage system where users store and share files.
 In IBM Containers, users can mount Docker volumes on file shares.

 ### fire
 {: #x2239904}

 To activate a trigger.

+### floating IP address
+{: #x6326428}

+A public, routable IP address that makes use of 1-to-1 network address translation (NAT) so that a server can communicate with the public internet and private subnet within a cloud environment.
+Floating IP addresses are associated to an instance, for example, a virtual server instance, a load balancer, or a VPN gateway, by means of a virtual network interface card (vNIC).

 ### framework
 {: #x2023472}